The 10 quiz questions

 Explanation: Avocado is the main ingredient in guacamole, a traditional Mexican sauce.

-Question 8 : Which spicy Indian dish is made with marinated chicken cooked in a tandoor oven?
+Question 8 : Which Indian dish made with marinated chicken is cooked in a tandoor oven?

 Possible answers: